dimalypai/mil-masters-thesis-chalmers/docs/report/04_MIL.md

 * `t` for general type occurences

-As opposed to types, expressions have only one data type for both source and typed representations, hence all the type parameters.
+As opposed to types, expressions have only one data type for both source and type annotated representations, hence all the type parameters.

 We will provide the definition of the `Expr` data type below to get a general feeling on how different MIL expressions are represented, but we will skip